skycoin/exchange-api/exchange-api.md

 briancaine note:

-  here's where we document tradebot if you wanted to link it into another program as a library. straightforward enough
+  here's where we document how you'd link it into another program as a library. straightforward enough

 ### Exchange API